MarcYugo/global-local-frames-modeling/README.md

     ```
 ### Video Editing

-You can use this shell scripts to edit your videos.
+You can use this shell script to edit your videos.
 ```bash
 bash run_editing.sh
 ```